Grafton Bridge: Transit corridor

 The bridge in 2007 carried around 13,000 vehicles per day.
 Starting in 2009, Auckland City planned to use the bridge as a major part of the Central Connector project, connecting downtown Auckland and the commercial centre of Newmarket with improved bus services.
-This resulted in the bridge becoming a 7am to 7pm bus lane with other traffic banned, prioritizing up to 1,500 daily bus trips and up to 65,000 passengers.
+This resulted in the bridge becoming a 7am to 7pm bus lane with other traffic banned, prioritising up to 1,500 daily bus trips and up to 65,000 passengers.

 For this project, somewhat controversial due to the interruption of the direct car connection to Grafton, the bridge was tested and in 2008–2009, strengthened.
 The modification design was undertaken by Beca, Carter, Hollings & Ferner.
 The modifications, which for structural reasons closed the bridge to all but cyclist and pedestrian traffic starting October 2008, were to ensure that the weight limit could be raised from 13 tons to 40 tons, allowing heavier buses to cross.
 The works also ensured that the bridge would be able to withstand a 1000-year earthquake.
 The bridge had been found to be in good shape, despite around 2,800 primarily minor faults being found during the upgrade, and only two pieces of reinforcing steel had to be replaced.
 Costs were originally expected to be around $7.3 million for new anchors at the two main piers, carbon fibre wrapping around various steelwork and improvements to footpaths.
 The strengthening process involved the use of epoxy resin injections in cracked areas concrete beams and columns, the first time this technique had been used on a major structure in New Zealand.

 In October 2009, the bridge was reopened ahead of schedule, the works having cost $6.9 million.
 However, the full intended level of bus services did not immediately use the bridge, as the Central Connector project was not finished.
 Compliance with the bus lane regulations was low initially, and after issuing warnings only for an initial period Auckland City Council began issuing infringement notices, ticketing 831 offenders during the first five days.

 The bridge is open to buses and emergency services from 7am to 7pm Monday to Friday, closed to other traffic.
 At other times it is open to all traffic.